ipfs/specs/IPIP/0342-content-router-discovery.md

 * uncertain (queries < 5)

-Content routers meeting the good reliability threshold are ordered by perforamnce. the top one is queried, as is an 'uncertain' router if one exists.
+Content routers meeting the good reliability threshold are ordered by performance. the top one is queried, as is an 'uncertain' router if one exists.

 These threshold values are maintained for a year for the purposes